OMGtechy/haskell-book-club/README.md

 To do this:

-Open one of the modules within the new package, e.g. `src\Lib.hs`, and mouse over a function - if the language server is running, you should see a function definition appear above the cursor.
+Open one of the modules within the new package, e.g. `src/Lib.hs`, and mouse over a function - if the language server is running, you should see a function definition appear above the cursor.

-If you don't, try restarting the language server by doing the following:
+If you don't see a definition, try restarting the language server by doing the following:

 1. Use `Ctrl + Shift + P` to open the Command Palette in VS Code.
 2. Click 'Haskell: Restart Haskell LSP Server'.

 You can also set a keyboard shortcut for this command by going to File > Preferences > Keyboard Shortcuts, finding the command and adding a keybinding, such as `Ctrl + Shift + A`.

-If that fails to resolve the issue:
+If restarting the language server fails to resolve the issue:

 1. Ensure you have added an entry to the root `stack.yaml` for the new package path (see above).
 2. Try closing VS Code and reopening the project folder, making sure to choose the folder suffixed with [Dev Container].